+THIS CATEGORY IS ONLY OPEN TO HONEY PRODUCED IN THE STATE OF ALABAMA BY INDIVIDUALS WHO ARE PAID ATTENDEES OF THE 2025 BEEKEEPING SYMPOSIUM.
 An entry consists of not less than two ounces, nor more than four ounces, of pure, unadulterated honey.
-Entries are to be submitted in black or colored jar which entirely obscures the contents of the jar.

 The required jar will be provided by the Show Secretary at the sign-in table, and the Exhibitor will transfer their entry into the jar and return the exhibit to the Show Secretary.
 Judges evaluate entries for flavor only.